gettyteam/getty/INTERNATIONALIZATION.md

 ## License

-This internationalization system is under the same MIT license as the main project.
+This internationalization system is under the same **GNU Affero General Public License v3.0** as the main project.